openucx/ucc/docs/doxygen/collectives.md

 participants into the operation, it exits the operation completing it locally.

 + In the UCC\_COLL\_TYPE\_FAN\_IN operation, the root participant synchronizes with all participants of the team.
-In this operation, the non-root completes when it sends synchronizing message to the root and receives an acknowledgment.
+The non-root completes when it sends synchronizing message to the root.
 Unlike UCC\_COLL\_TYPE\_BARRIER, it doesn’t have to synchronize with the rest of the non-root participants.
 The root participant completes the operation when it receives synchronizing messages from all non-root participants of the team.

-+ In the UCC\_COLL\_TYPE\_FAN\_OUT operation, the root participant sends a synchronizing message to all non-root participants.
-The root participant completes once it receives an acknowledgment for the synchronizing message from all non-root participants.
++ The UCC\_COLL\_TYPE\_FAN\_OUT operation is a synchronizing operation like UCC\_COLL\_TYPE\_FAN\_OUT.
+In this operation, the root participant sends a synchronizing message to all non-root participants and completes.
 The non-root participant completes once it receives a message from the root participant.

 + In the UCC\_COLL\_TYPE\_GATHER operation, each participant of the collective